 While you can find a variety of HR management programs available at online universities, San Diego-based National University also has locations across California where you can take classes on-site.
 This online and regional footprint means you’ll have access to faculty members based in employment hotspots like Silicon Valley, as well as a global student and alumni network.
 National’s classes are designed with you in mind: you will take only one four-week course at a time, and some classes are offered online.

 If you’re interested in starting or advancing an HR management career, a master of human resources will be especially helpful.
-Learn more about National University’s Master of Arts in Human Resource Management or request more information on our online degree program page.
+Learn more about National University’s Master of Arts in Human Resource Management.